jorondo1/misc_scripts/init_ip34.md

 	newgrp def-ilafores

-Otherwise, any file you create will only be readable and writable by you.
+Otherwise, any file you create will only be readable and writable by you. * Do not add the newgrp command to your bashrc, tempting as it may be *

 ## 3. Initial setup (ip34)
 _You'll only need to do this once, ever._ It will add a few lines to your `.bashrc` file, which is executed every time you login.